-- each order must relate to a single subscriber or tenderer and syndicate; - each subscription/tender order must be in the Lloyd's required format; - orders may only specify capacity in multiples of £1; and - the subscriber's premium and floor limit must be in multiples of 0.01p per £1 of capacity subject to a minimum subscribers' premium and floor limit of 0.10p. - 4.5 The auction office will be open for the purpose of submission of orders from 9am to 2pm on Day One and from 9am to 2pm on Day Two of the auction.
+- each order must relate to a single subscriber or tenderer and syndicate; - each subscription/tender order must be in the Lloyd's required format; - orders may only specify capacity in multiples of £1; and - ♦ the subscriber's premium and floor limit must be in multiples of 0.01p per £1 of capacity subject to a minimum subscribers' premium and floor limit of 0.10p. - 4.5 The auction office will be open for the purpose of submission of orders from 9am to 2pm on Day One and from 9am to 2pm on Day Two of the auction.
 The validation of files will be acknowledged via email. - 4.6 Prior to the first auction a list of all the confirmed pre- and de-emptions will be published by the Auction Office via the Auction Newsletter.
-The relevant capacity to be entered in the orders for each of the auctions will be the underwriting capacity for the following year of account i.e., the following year of account's underwriting capacity after making any adjustment for pre-emption or de-emption (thus a £10,000 current year of account participation with a 10% confirmed pre-emption for the following year of account should be entered as £11,000 in the auction). - 4.7 An order that has been submitted can be revised by a revision notice following the procedure outlined in 4.5 above.
-However, the revision notice can only be used to "improve" a previous order (i.e., to specify a higher subscriber's premium for a subscription order or a lower floor limit for a tender order).
+The relevant capacity to be entered in the orders for each of the auctions will be the underwriting capacity for the 2021 year of account i.e. the 2021 underwriting capacity after making any adjustment for pre-emption or de-emption (thus a £10,000 2020 participation with a 10% confirmed pre-emption for 2021 should be entered as £11,000 in the auction). - 4.7 An order that has been submitted can be revised by a revision notice following the procedure outlined in 4.5 above.
+However, the revision notice can only be used to "improve" a previous order (i.e. to specify a higher subscriber's premium for a subscription order or a lower floor limit for a tender order).
 A revision notice cancels the existing order and creates a new order.
-The priority of the original order will be lost (see 5.2below). - 4.8 When submitting a tender or subscription order, Issuers will have the option of allowing wholly or partially unsuccessful orders to roll over automatically to the next auction (up to and including Auction 3).
-Unless the option to roll over is chosen unmatched orders will have to be re-submitted into another auction. - 4.9 To withdraw an order that has been marked to roll over from a previous auction, a withdrawal notice should be submitted by 2pm on Day One of an auction (again, following the procedure outlined in 4.5above) - 4.10 "Trading" in capacity is not permitted.
+The priority of the original order will be lost (see 5.2 below). - 4.8 When submitting a tender or subscription order, Issuers will have the option of allowing wholly or partially unsuccessful orders to roll over automatically to the next auction (up to and including Auction 3), to the extent they remain unsatisfied after any mandatory interaction with any proposed bilateral arrangement - see 14 below.
+Unless the option to roll over is chosen, and assuming no interaction with a proposed bilateral arrangement, unmatched orders will have to be re-submitted into another auction.

+- 4.9 To withdraw an order that has been marked to roll over from a previous auction, a withdrawal notice should be submitted by 2pm on Day One of an auction (again, following the procedure outlined in 4.5 above) - 4.10 "Trading" in capacity is not permitted.
 Generally, persons may not, therefore, acquire or dispose of capacity in one auction and then attempt to reverse the transaction, in whole or in part, in a subsequent auction.
 There are, however, limited exceptions to this, for example, in the case of mandatory offers, where someone has died and in certain other circumstances where the Auction Official has given permission.
-No account will be taken, when considering a member's bespoke transactions, of any transactions effected by a MAPA in which the member participates. - 4.11 If an error occurs the Issuer should contact the Auction Office to seek consent for the mistake to be rectified through the auction see section 12below.
+When deciding whether or not something will amount to "trading", account will be taken of capacity acquired or disposed of through bilateral arrangements.
+However, no account will be taken, when considering a member's bespoke transactions, of any transactions effected by a MAPA in which the member participates. - 4.11 If an error occurs the Issuer should contact the Auction Office to seek consent for the mistake to be rectified through the auction see section 12 below.